 Here is my process (post the initial idea):

-- Check for domain names – this is my first step to see if someone has thought of this
+- Check for domain names – see if someone has thought of this

-- If they are, visit their site and “glean” what they discovered and (perhaps) what they missed
+- Research to find out if someone else is building this already.
+If they are, visit their site and “glean” what they discovered and (often) what they missed (its ridiculously easy to get off track in startups)

 - If nobody seems to be, explore the idea further to see if a community exists and if someone mentions the same problem

-- Consider from a PM lens, “What could the MVP look like?”
+- Consider the idea from a PM lens: “What could the MVP look like?”

-- Think about partners and influencers that could participate
+- Think about partners and influencers that might participate

 - Think about the Wizard of Oz version of the startup

-In the past, (prior to becoming a product manager), I would have jumped head first into building.
-The act of building would let me dive a little deeper into user pains and values.
-Nowadays, I put more effort into problem discovery and team building.
+In the past, (prior to becoming a product manager), I would have jumped headfirst into building the thing.
+Nowadays, I “front-run” problem discovery, customer surveys, and team building instead.

 I first registered the domain after having prior experience working with a client, Julie Brown, a makeup artist